Martinson1252/DikiDictionary_Chrome_extension/README.md

 # Diki Dictionary (Chrome extension)

 Useful popup-window dictionary, that uses Diki.pl as source for translations.
+To search, enter a word into the search engine and press ENTER or click the "Search" button.
+To clear the search bar, right-click on it.
 # Theme
 Uses both light and dark theme: